 Several months in, though, the disparity in their individual needs as outlined in her four-phase funnel began to be revealed.

-- There was no great sexual passion.
+- No great sexual passion.
 At best, lovemaking was adequate.
 No sparks.
 No bells and whistles—but life was safe.
 No thrills—but there was security.

-- Emotional chemistry between them just wasn’t there, so she felt deprived because deep-down in her soul, without chemistry her emotional needs weren’t being satisfied.
+- The Emotional chemistry she longed for just wasn’t there.
+She felt deprived.
+Because deep-down in her soul, without chemistry her emotional needs would not be satisfied.
 Chemistry is either there, or it isn’t.
-You can’t manufacture it; you can will it; you can’t fake it.
+You can’t manufacture it; you can’t will it; you can’t fake it.
 So if it isn’t there, how can it be expressed?
 It can’t.